Brett McClure

-Brett Dallas McClure (born February 19, 1981 in Yakima, Washington) is a retired American gymnast.
-He won a bronze medal in the pommel horse at the 2001 Goodwill Games in Brisbane, Australia, and later helped his U.S. gymnastics team earn a silver in the team competition at the 2004 Summer Olympics in Athens.
+Brett Dallas McClure (born February 19, 1981) is a retired American gymnast.
+He was a member of the United States men's national artistic gymnastics team and won a bronze medal in the pommel horse at the 2001 Goodwill Games in Brisbane, Australia, and later helped his U.S. gymnastics team earn a silver in the team competition at the 2004 Summer Olympics in Athens.
 During his sporting career, McClure has collected two more silver medals in the same program at the World Artistic Gymnastics Championships (2001 and 2003).
 McClure is currently the High Performance Director with USA men's gymnastics.

-Early years
+Early life and education

 McClure was born in Yakima, Washington, the son of Les and Judy McClure.
 He started gymnastics at the age of nine under the influence of his father Les, who pushed him to train and perform ten pushups from a handstand position against the wall.
-When his family later resided in Mill Creek, Washington, he spent two years at Henry M. Jackson High School and finished up early at Chrysalis School in Woodinville, during which time he trained at Cascade Elite Gymnastics in Lynwood, WA.
-In 1999, McClure moved to Colorado Springs, Colorado to work and train as a full-time resident athlete at the U.S. Olympic Training Center, under head coach Vitaly Marinich.
+When his family later resided in Mill Creek, Washington, he spent two years at Henry M. Jackson High School and finished up early at Chrysalis School in Woodinville, during which time he trained at Cascade Elite Gymnastics in Mountlake Terrace, WA.
+In 1999, McClure moved to Colorado Springs, Colorado, to work and train as a full-time resident athlete at the U.S. Olympic Training Center, under head coach Vitaly Marinich.

 Career

 2001–2003

 McClure made his official worldwide debut at the 2001 Goodwill Games in Brisbane, Australia, where he received an average score of 9.362 to bring home the bronze medal in the pommel horse, finishing behind China's Huang Xu and Romania's Marius Urzică.
 On that same year, he added a silver to his annual hardware in the men's team all-around competition (a total of 166.845) at the World Artistic Gymnastics Championships in Ghent, Belgium.

-At the 2003 World Artistic Gymnastics Championships in Anaheim, California, McClure pulled off a highest preliminary score in the horizontal bar to give U.S. a second straight silver in the men's team all-around competition.
-His team received a composite score of 171.121, trailing China by nearly eight-tenths of a point (0.8).
+At the 2003 World Artistic Gymnastics Championships in Anaheim, California, McClure scored highest for the United States in team qualification on the pommel horse and horizontal bar to give the team a second straight silver in the men's team all-around competition.
+His team received a composite score of 171.121, which trailed China by nearly eight-tenths of a point (0.8).